-Eyal appears regularly both as a soloist and as a conductor with all the major Israeli orchestras, as well as with various orchestras around the world.
-He gives international recitals and master-classes and has appeared in chamber music festivals and concert tours in Israel, Europe, North and South America and Canada.
-He was a jury member of the Concours de Genève, celebrating its 75th anniversary.
+He appears regularly both as a soloist and as a conductor with all the major Israeli orchestras, including the Israel Philharmonic, as well as with numerous orchestras around the world.
+He gives international recitals and master classes and has appeared in chamber music festivals and concert tours in Israel, Europe, North and South America and Canada.
+He was a jury member of the Concours de Genève as it celebrated its 75th anniversary.